Phillips Petroleum makes aviation history in 1927 Pacific air race.

 The first functional railway oil tank car was invented and constructed in 1865 by James and Amos Densmore at nearby Miller Farm along Oil Creek.
 It consisted of two wooden tanks placed on a flat railway car; each tank held 40-45 barrels of oil.
 A successful test shipment was sent in September 1865 to New York City.
 By 1866, hundreds of tank cars were in use.
 The Densmore Tank Car revolutionized the bulk transportation of crude oil to market.

-The benefit of such cars to the early petroleum industry’s infrastructure was immense, especially as more Americans eagerly sought oil-refined kerosene for lamps.
+The benefit of such railroad cars to the early petroleum industry’s infrastructure was immense, especially as more Americans eagerly sought oil-refined kerosene for lamps.

 Despite design limitations that would prove difficult to overcome, independent producers took advantage of the opportunity to transport large amounts of petroleum.
 Other transportation methods required teamsters taking barrels to barges on Oil Creek and the Allegheny River to get to kerosene refineries in Pittsburgh.